kubecost/docs/etl-backup.md

     }
 ```

-**Azure**
+#### Azure

-The configuration schema for Azure is documented here: [Azure Storage](https://thanos.io/v0.21/thanos/storage.md/#azure).
+The configuration schema for Azure is documented [here](https://thanos.io/v0.21/thanos/storage.md/#azure).
 For reference, here's an example:

 ```yaml
 type: AZURE